Nirpesh551/PhishGuard/README.md

-# My PhishGuard
+# PhishGuard
-Built for Brainwave Matrix Solutions Internship - March 2025 by Nirpesh551
+A cybersecurity tool

 ## What It Does
 A Python tool to detect phishing URLs with advanced checks.